-Grammar: null;
+Grammar: null; Blocks: logging.channel Tags: logging

 Causes all messages sent to the logging channel to be discarded.

 The null destination clause causes all messages sent to the channel to be discarded; in that case, other options for the channel are meaningless.